sezanzeb/input-remapper/readme/usage.md

 inputremapperpanicstop
 ```

-on your keyboard, making the input-remapper-service stop.
-This will remove the uinputs
+on your keyboard, killing the input-remapper-service process.
+This will remove the
-and thereby reset everything to normal (At least on Ubuntu/Plasma/Wayland).
+uinputs and thereby reset everything to normal (At least on Ubuntu/Plasma/Wayland).

 ## Troubleshooting